zyeecon/zishenye.github.io/About Me.md

 <section id="one">
 	<div class="inner">
 		<header class="major">
-			<h1>Elements</h1>
+			<h1>About Me</h1>
 		</header>

-Olivia Lin is an enthusiastic data scientist with strong background in statistics, mathematics, and economics.
-She now works with the Information and Communications Technology Council of Canada (ICTC), a national centre of expertise on the digital economy.
-With the data & analytics team, Olivia works specifically on data visualization, web scraping, and natural language processing.
-Olivia brings her expertise in machine learning and data mining to the labour market research.
-Olivia holds a Master of Data Science from the University of British Columbia.

-Olivia has a strong passion about the field of data science and artificial intelligence because she believes these are powerful tools.
-Being able to devote herself to make the world in its better form and make people’s life in a more convenient way excites her a great deal.
-As a fast learner and problem solver, Olivia enjoys exploring new things and learning new knowledge.
+Zishen Ye is an enthusiastic business analyst with strong background in financial economics, quantititave economics and econometrics, and business administration.
+She is a recent MScBA in Business Analytics graduate from TIAS business school in Utrecht.
+Zishen also holds a BA in Economics from Lawrence University and a MSc in Economics (Qauntitave Economics and Econometrics) from University of Kentucky.

+Before coming to the Netherlands, Zishen was a PhD student in Economics at the University of Kentucky.
+There she became increasingly fascinated by the dynamics of business, the complexity of which simple econometric models cannot quantify.
+She therefore decided to switch career from academic economics to business.
+Zishen has extensive experiences working with data using various (programming) software including Python and Matlab.
+She enjoys seeking continuous improvement in data processing for more efficient financial reporting purpose.
+She also believes that communication makes difference, and She enjoys intellectual stimulating international communication.
+As a fast learner and problem solver,Zishen enjoys exploring new things and learning new knowledge.

+Zishen was born in Sichuan, China, grew up in Beijing, China, before immigrated to the United States at the age of 18.
+Zishen is a amateur flutist and her favorite composer is Bizet.
+She loves French music especially!
+Zishen also loves traveling and goes to gym a lot in her free time.